Orchestral Favorites: CD editions

 Zappa chose to issue Orchestral Favorites on Compact Disc on his Barking Pumpkin label in 1991 with Panter's original artwork and added credits.
+It marked the first time the album was issued with Zappa's authorization.
 This edition has the stereo orientation of the left and right channels switched from the original release.
 This CD was reissued in 1995 by Rykodisc and at that time Panter provided additional art.

-The Läther album was eventually released on CD in 1996 after Zappa's death.
+The Läther album was released on CD in 1996 after Zappa's death.

-In 2012 Orchestral Favorites was reissued by the Zappa Records label.
+In 2012, Orchestral Favorites was reissued by the Zappa Records label.
 Despite new packaging the content is the same as previous CD releases.
-The 40th Anniversary Edition, released in 2019 uses the original stereo orientation as the 1979 LP.
+The 40th Anniversary Edition, which released in 2019, uses the original stereo orientation as the 1979 LP.
 This version also contains two discs of previously unreleased bonus material from the 1975 sessions.

+Critical reception

+The Gazette wrote that "the big arrangements here are in an imaginative melding of 20th century classical music such as Stravinsky, the wacky kitchen sink music of Spike Jones and the electric entanglements of Jimi Hendrix."

 Track listing

 All tracks written, composed and arranged by Frank Zappa.